 NMIBC can be characterized as low, intermediate, or high risk and can also be characterized as low- or high-grade.
-Low-grade, intermediate risk tumors are defined as having one of more of following characteristics: tumor larger than 3 cm, multiple tumors in the bladder and a recurrence in less than one year from the prior tumor.
+Lowgrade, intermediate risk tumors are defined as having one of more of following characteristics: tumor larger than 3 cm, multiple tumors in the bladder and a recurrence in less than one year from the prior tumor.
 The standard of care for treating low-grade intermediate risk NMIBC patients is TURBT.
 TURBT is a surgical procedure for tumor removal usually conducted under general anesthesia in a hospital setting and may require an overnight stay.
 There are known risks associated with the surgical procedure itself, including bleeding, hospitalization and an increased risk of death in patients in their 60s and 70s.
 Moreover, TURBT's success is tied to the physician's ability to overcome challenges in properly identifying, reaching and resecting all tumors.
-No drugs have been approved by the FDA for the primary treatment of low-grade NMIBC.
+No drugs have been approved by the FDA for the primary treatment of lowgrade NMIBC.
 Efficacy of drug treatments has historically been limited due to challenges presented by bladder physiology, specifically the fact that urine is produced and voided frequently, thus diluting the concentration of the drug almost immediately and causing the excretion of the drug from the bladder at first urine voiding.
 A subset of low-grade NMIBC patients is at risk for frequent local recurrences.
 Due to lack of treatment options to reduce recurrences in these patients, they are managed with repeat TURBT for each subsequent recurrence.
-We estimate based upon a review of peer-reviewed and publicly available data that approximately 20% of the prevalent low-grade NMIBC population in the United States (80,000) may be described as intermediate risk in any given year.
+We estimate based upon a review of peerreviewed and publicly available data that approximately 20% of the prevalent low-grade NMIBC population in the United States (80,000) may be described as intermediate risk in any given year.

-Newly Diagnosed: 20,0001 Recurrent Patients: 60,0002 Current Treatment Option • TURBT Current Treatment Options TURBT TURBT + adjuvant chemotherapy 3 ntermediate Risk patients are character rized by 1-2 of the following: elihood of additional recurrences
+/ Diagnosed: 20,0001 Recurrent Patients: 60,000 2 rrent Treatment Option URBT Current Treatment Options • TURBT • TURBT + adjuvant chemotherapy ^{3} ediate Risk patients are characteri nan 1 recurrence increases the like nage of patients is in early 70s, add lihood of additional recurrences